-Visitors have the opportunity to explore our Resource Row on the show floor, a value-add for attendees searching for complimentary industry resources, including business development tools, recycling solutions, trend forecasters and textile education materials.
+Visitors have the opportunity to chat with Resource Row companies, a value-add for attendees searching for complimentary industry resources, including business development tools, recycling solutions, trend forecasters and textile education materials.

 Winter 2020 Resource Row participants (Summer 2020 listing coming soon):